y2k4life/TestControlLogic/README.md

 .locals init (valuetype Minsk.CodeAnalysis.Binding.BoundNodeKind V_0)
 ```

-Another part of compiled `switch enum` IL code that is more efficient is with jump logic, because it uses a jump table.
-An enum being an `int` complies to a jump table with one entry for every `case` statement.
-It becomes a look up table.
+Another part of compiled `switch enum` IL code that is more efficient is with jump logic, because `switch enum` uses a jump table with the `int` value of the `enum` being an index into that jump table.
+There is one entry for every `case` statement.
 Instead of the 5 lines of code to push/pop and compare when using Pattern Matching.
-Minsk could have 21 possibilities which is 105 lines of IL code for Pattern Matching compared to 21 lines when using `switch enum`.
+Minsk could have 21 possibilities which is 105 lines of IL code for Pattern Matching compared to 1 line with a 21 entries when using `switch enum`.

 ```IL
   IL_0008:  switch     (